Fastest Drag Car In Forza Horizon 5 Guide

 - Weight Reduction

-The ability to swap in an entirely different engine to various cars in-game is what unlocks their potential to be some of the fastest drag cars in Forza Horizon 5.
+Swapping in an entirely different engine to various cars in-game unlocks their potential to be some of the fastest drag cars in Forza Horizon 5.

-To get maximum performance from any car in-game, swap out the stock engine and drop in the next best engine that the tuning shop offers for your chosen drag car in-game.
+To get maximum performance from any car in-game, swap out the stock engine and drop in the next best engine the tuning shop offers for your chosen drag car.

 You don’t have to think these upgrades through, as most of these upgrades increase power to the maximum when upgraded to the “Race” option.
-Besides, a drag car will need all the power it can get to cut down on those standing mile times and increase trap speeds.
+Besides, a drag car will need all the power to cut down on those standing mile times and increase trap speeds.

 Just remember to do the engine swap before upgrading any engine components, as engine upgrades will differ from engine to engine.